avaje/avaje-prisms/README.md

 Fork of the legendary [hickory annotation processor](https://javadoc.io/static/com.jolira/hickory/1.0.0/net/java/dev/hickory/prism/package-summary.html).
 Hickory has served pretty well since it was created in 2010, but it's unmaintained and doesn't have module support.

-## Differences from Hickory

-- Upgrades from JDK 6 to 11
-- Adds modular support via module-info
-- `@GeneratedPrism` is now repeatable
-- Can choose what classes the generated Prisms inherit.
-- Generates an `isPresent` method to easily check if an element has the target annotation
-- Generates `Optional` factory methods
-- Generates a `getAllInstances` method to retrieve a list of prisms from an element (`@Repeatable` annotations only)
-- Generates a `getAllOnMetaAnnotations` method to retrieve a list of prisms from an element's annotations (Meta annotations only)
-- Exposes the fully qualified type of the target annotation as a string.
-- `getInstance` returns null instead of throwing exceptions when the provided mirror doesn't match the prism target
-- null annotation array values are returned as empty lists

 ## What's a Prism?